X icon white, transparent background.

 • What training opportunities would you like more access to?

-6. Be transparent about how promotion decisions are made & when they happen
+Be transparent about how promotion decisions are made & when they happen

-• How will you handle succession planning?
+• How will you manage succession planning?

 “One important change we’ve made to our promotion practice is prioritizing transparency as much as possible.
-For example, this means that whenever a new opportunity for promotion arises, management communicates all relevant details to the entire team, rather than only those who are realistically in the running being informed.
+Whenever a new opportunity for promotion arises, management communicates all relevant details to the entire team rather than only those who are realistically in the running; this creates a lot of benefits in many areas of our working culture, but primarily, we find it a good motivating force for all of our staff to know when and how often promotions are happening.”

 — Anthony Martin, Founder and CEO of Choice Mutual